TheJoshDotDev/JustVim/README.md

 You machine is secretly a macbook

+## Todo
+[] Investigate more areas for lazy loading plugins
+[] Remove even more plugins if I can
+[] Refactor parsers installed.
+I dont use half of these [] Enable scope highlighting, Pretty sure that has to do with treesitter [] Look into a few auto commands that could help my workflow [] Add documentation then use whichkey to display them.
+Or I might just create a buffer with all the keymaps that you can access through telescope

 ## CONTRIBUTING
 Just create a PR bro it's not that deep.
 I will take a look and tell you to change things.